magenta/magenta-js/music/README.md

 * [Neural Drum Machine](https://codepen.io/teropa/pen/RMGxOQ) by [Tero Parviainen](https://github.com/teropa)

 ## Supported Models

+We have made an effort to port our most useful models, but please file an issue if you think something is missing, or feel free to submit a Pull Request!

 ### MusicRNN
 [MusicRNN](./music_rnn) implements Magenta's LSTM-based language models.
 These include [MelodyRNN][melody-rnn], [DrumsRNN][drums-rnn], [ImprovRNN][improv-rnn], and [PerformanceRNN][performance-rnn].